 Compensatory time or, as it is normally called, comp time is time worked by an employee beyond their required number of work hours.
 The required number of work hours is often calculated at 40 hours per week for exempt employees.
 In an organization that allows the accumulation of hours as comp time, it is calculated and recorded and employees expect some remuneration for the extra hours worked.

 The hours accumulated are most often paid to the employee as additional time off from work, or comp time, which compensates the employee for the extra hours worked in excess of 40 hours.
 Comp time is paid instead of pay or overtime pay to exempt employees.
 It is illegal to offer comp time to nonexempt employees in lieu of overtime pay.

-Nonexempt employees are most frequently covered by the regulations of the Fair Labor Standards Act (FLSA) for overtime pay and so they are ineligible for comp time.
-They cannot qualify for comp time because, under these regulations, they must be paid overtime for every hour worked in excess of their normal 40 hour work week.
+They cannot qualify for comp time because, under these regulations, they must be paid overtime for every hour worked in excess of their normal 40-hour workweek.
+"Compensatory time cannot be used as a means to avoid statutory overtime compensation."

 Overtime pay begins when an employee works more than 40 hours in one workweek.
 Some states require that overtime pay starts when an employee has worked more than 8 hours in one day rather than more than 40 in one week.